xmihol00/FLP/proj2/README.md

-# FLP-LOG (2nd project to Functional and Logic Programming course at FIT, BUT)
+# FLP-LOG - 2nd project to Functional and Logic Programming course at FIT, BUT
 ```
   case: Search of unique hamiltonian cycles in a graph implemented in Prolog.
 author: David Mihola (xmihol00)
  email: xmihol00@stud.fit.vutbr.cz
   date: 28.
-4. 2024
+4. 2024 (academic year 2023/2024)
 ```

 ## Directory structure